 Any student charged with misconduct will have the opportunity to appeal those charges through a sequence of fair and open progressive processes.
-In matters related to academic misconduct, an appeal of an instructor's disciplinary decision may be made in writing to the Division Chair, and ultimately to the Academic Dean.
+In matters related to academic misconduct, an appeal of an instructor's disciplinary decision may be made in writing to the School Chair, and ultimately to the Executive Vice-President of Academic Affairs.
 Non-academic misconduct appeals can be made to the University Hearing Officer in writing.
 The decision of the University Hearing Officer on appeals is final unless the President chooses to review the matter.